thomashefele/ExVivoOrganDataCapture/README.md

     Q: We have lost internet connection during perfusion!
 Is our data being lost?

-    A: The software has a backup feature that writes the data to local csv files during the perfusion.
-If there is a connection issue during perfusion, data will continue to be written to the csv files, which can then be uploaded to the database post-perfusion.
+    A: The software has a backup feature that writes the data to local CSV files during the perfusion.
+If there is a connection issue during perfusion         (internet or otherwise), data will continue to be written to the CSV files, which can then be uploaded to the database post-perfusion.
 That being         said, the backup feature is not foolproof.
 Rarely, if the internet connection is lost abruptly, the timestamp(s) will cease to update/not appear,         indicating that data transfer is no longer occuring.
 In this case, exit out of the program and re-open.
 (Do NOT simply click "Restart".)

     Q: The time stamp(s) are appearing irregularly!